Luke Maile Player Props: Reds vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.21).
+- The Marlins' 4.19 team ERA ranks 15th across all MLB pitching staffs.

+- Marlins pitchers combine to give up 131 total home runs at a clip of 1.1 per game (to rank 14th in the league).

+- Cueto (0-3 with a 5.32 ERA and 18 strikeouts in 22 2/3 innings pitched) makes the start for the Marlins, his fifth of the season.

-- In his most recent time out on Wednesday, the left-hander threw five innings against the Philadelphia Phillies, allowing three earned runs while surrendering six hits.
+- The righty last appeared on Thursday against the Philadelphia Phillies, when he threw six innings, allowing four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.